 Both maps include reported incidents between Jan.
 1, 2017 to Dec.
-5, 2017.
-They will be updated periodically, as the database reports new figures.
+31, 2017.
+Both the map and article have been updated, since the initial Dec.
+5, 2017, publication.
 The top map includes all U.S. shooting incidents with child victims, within this time frame.
 Meanwhile, the bottom map (updated) includes only U.S. shooting incidents with child victims, in which the incidents were reported as "unintentional."

 GVA is a not-for-profit corporation.
 It is an independent data collection and research group, which claims "no affiliation with any advocacy organization."

-As of Dec.
-5, 2017, the United States has lost a total of 370 children to gun violence, according to the Gun Violence Archive database.
-And the year isn't even up.
-Moreover, 25 percent of these deaths were reported as "unintentional."
+Throughout 2017, the United States has lost a total of 398 children to gun violence, according to the Gun Violence Archive database.
+Moreover, 100 of these deaths – 25 percent – were reported as "unintentional."

-Of 614 total reported incidents nationwide, GVA's database lists 44 percent, or 272 incidents, as "unintentional."
+Of 655 total reported incidents nationwide, GVA's database lists 43 percent – 283 incidents – as "unintentional."
 Moreover, a large majority of these incidents took place on the east-side of the country.